Paul Houston (chemist): Honors and awards

 Houston was elected a Fellow of the American Physical Society in 1989 for "important contributions toward understanding molecular photodissociation dynamics, energy transfer, and gas-solid interactions; in particular, for his imaginative use of photofragment imaging and his development of the field of vector correlations".

-In 2001, Housont shared with David W. Chandler the Herbert P. Broida Prize of the American Physical Society for work on product imaging in chemical dynamics.
+In 2001, Houston shared with David W. Chandler the Herbert P. Broida Prize of the American Physical Society for work on product imaging in chemical dynamics.
 He was elected a fellow of the American Academy of Arts and Sciences in 2003.